Monotype/c2pa-font-ux-js/Contributing.md

 It is the default branch for feature and fix PRs to merge into, and always contains the most up-to-date code.

-To maintain a clean commit history, features and fixes are usually squash-merged, but not hot-fixes; see [Merging](#merging) for the complete details.
+Feature and fix branches should have the cleanest possible commit history.

 ### main

 The `main` branch contains stable, fully-tested code.
-It should only be merged into via CI/CD flows, and only from the `dev` branch or a hot-fix branch.

-Merges into `main` **must always** be plain-merged, **never** squashed; see [Merging](#merging) for a thorough-going explanation of this rationale.

 ## Style